GraceOyetayo/DSA-Project---Kultra-Mega-Stores-Inventory/README.md

 ## Data Analysis Steps
 ### Exploratory Data Analysis
-- Ontario province has the highest number of customer in a province, with 281 customer making 281/5517 percent and Nunuvat has the lowest 38
+- Customers in the dataset are from 13 provinces and 8 regions in the country.
+Ontario province has the highest number of customer in a province, with 281 customer making 281/5517 percent and Nunuvat has the lowest 38.

 - A total number 5496 unique orders are in the dataset -- Total number of unique order placed for each year